tamtran4869/E-commerce-analysis/Product_analysis.md

 ![image](https://user-images.githubusercontent.com/114192113/211849875-00c2c27d-ff02-426d-96b1-113a5a5c5ffe.png)

 #### Comments
-After holiday, the orders reduced and fluctuated.
+After the holiday, the orders reduced and fluctuated.
-Since the new product lanching in Jan 2013, the Mr.Fuzzy orders decreased and stayed stable while the Love Bear orders were not stable.
+Since the new product launched in Jan 2013, the Mr Fuzzy orders decreased and stayed stable, while the Love Bear orders were unstable.

 However, the conversion rates kept going up.
-It could be the general improvements of business (e.g. due to improve in marketing, website) or the good performance of new product.
+It could be the general improvements of business (e.g. due to advances in marketing, website) or the excellent performance of the new product.

-Note: the full data for the last month had not been collected yet.
+Note: the complete data for the last month had yet to be collected.

 ## Question 14